Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Perverse -algebras and

 \section{Perverse $\cE(2)$-algebras and \ffss}

 Steenrod squares are built from an action of a normalized homogeneous Bar resolution, $\cE(2)$, of the symmetric group $\Sigma_{2}$, on the normalized singular cochains.
-This is the way the non-commutativity is controlled up to higher coherent homotopies and this action enriches the multiplicative structure given by the cup-product.
+This is the way the non-commutativity of the cup-product is controlled up to higher coherent homotopies.
+This action enriches the multiplicative structure given by the cup-product.
 We first review it in order to adapt this construction to the perverse setting.

-The existence of an $\cE(2)$-algebra structure on the normalized complex of a simplicial set is well known (see \cite{MR0281196} or \cite{MR2075046} for instance).
-Recall that the resolution $\cE(2)$ is defined by